AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 ### Enable for Existing Community Site {#enable-for-existing-community-site}

-To add the Analytics cloud service to an [existing community site](../../communities/using/sites-console.md#modifying-site-properties) :
+To add the Analytics cloud service to an [existing community site](../../communities/using/sites-console.md#modifying-site-properties):

 * navigate to the **Communities, Sites** console
 * select the community site's Edit Site icon
 * select the SETTINGS
-* in the Analytics section :
+* in the Analytics section:

     * check the **Enable Analytics** checkbox
     * choose the framework from the drop-down box